Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 }
 ```

-And with that we can immediately see what's wrong with our config! typos! grr 🤬🤬🤬
+and with that, we'll immediately see what's wrong with our config!
+TYPOS!
+GRR 🤬🤬🤬

-- let's fix those and try to run our app again
+Let's fix those and try to run our app again

 ![webpack config fix](./img/01-fix-webpack-config.gif)

-- compilation succeeded ! yay!
+Compilation succeeded !
+YAY!

 ### Fixing our initial app runtime errors